 The [bank insurance] agency located in the "place of 5,000" must be bona fide.
-Agents will be managed through the agency and the "place of 5,000" will be the agency's business location for licensing purposes.
+Agents will be managed through the agency located in a "place of 5,000," which will be a business location of the agency for licensing purposes.
 Each agency will be responsible for collecting commissions from insurance carriers and paying commissions to its licensed sales staff.
 The agency also generally will be responsible for processing insurance applications, delivery of insurance policies, and collection of premiums, where consistent with procedures of the relevant insurance carriers.
 In addition, business records of the agency, including copies of customer application and policy information, and licensing, customer complaint and other compliance records, will be available at the "place of 5.000."
 10